Alina-Tur/sentiment_analysis/README.md

 # sentiment_analysis
-Sentiment analysis on customer reviews with Open AI This is a case study of the company ExpressLogic and sentiment analysis on their customer reviews.
-The current file will walk you through the steps on how to conduct the analysis with the help of open AI and gpt model.
+Sentiment analysis on customer reviews with Open AI.
+This is a case study of the company ExpressLogic and sentiment analysis on their customer reviews.
+The current file will walk you through the steps on how to analyze the reviews and evaluate performance with the help of open AI and GPT4 model.
+The document "Copy Project2_Alina" is a notebook with the description and code.
+THe file contains the data